|Servicing category||Overall ranking||Management and organization||Loan administration||Ranking outlook|

 The loan administration subranking is STRONG.

 LNR has an extensive track record managing and disposing troubled assets nationwide while handling complex assets collateralized by multiple property types.
-LNR has resolved approximately 1,200 assets with a UPB of $16.4 billion since 2015 (see table 4), and management further reported that it has resolved more than 6,700 nonperforming assets with a UPB of $78 billion since its inception.
-LNR's process for negotiating modifications is stringent, generally requiring borrowers to bring significant equity to the table.
+LNR has resolved 678 loans with an UPB of $15.1 billion since 2018 (see table 4), and management also reported that it has resolved more than 7,200 nonperforming assets with a UPB of more than $88 billion since its inception.

 |UPB (mil. $)||No.||Avg. age(i)||UPB (mil. $)||No.||Avg. age(i)||UPB (mil. $)||No.||Avg. age(i)||UPB (mil. $)||No.||Avg. age(i)||UPB (mil. $)||No.||Avg. age(i)|

 LNR has well-described, effectively controlled loan file transfer, initial asset review, and system boarding procedures.
+LNR has effective controls for analyzing and documenting recovery actions; it also maintains effective controls for monitoring its progress through required and detailed asset business plans, asset status review meetings, and credit resolution cases.
 Recovery practices are based on maximizing net present value (NPV) under varying alternative recovery scenarios.

 - Loan recovery practices include the requirement of executed borrower pre-negotiation letters and generally follow a tri-track of foreclosure/note sale evaluation in parallel to workout discussions to maintain maximum borrower pressure.